Iandmee/P3rs1f1l3/Linux_persistence_addons.md

 ## Files ~/.bash_profile and ~/.bashrc

-Commands, which has written in *~/.bash_profile* will execute with user login.
+Commands written in *~/.bash_profile* will execute with every user login.
-Commands, which has written in *~/.bashrc* will execute with every new shell.
+Commands written in *~/.bashrc* will execute with every new shell.

 #### Examples:
 **.bashrc**